Once we clearly see our particular pattern, it no longer has power over us. From here, we can learn to experience more belonging than ever before.

 Unfortunately, it wasn’t so.

-Based on my own inner work, observations, and numerous courses I’ve engaged in, I have observed emerging themes that have blocked me, and others, from experiencing belonging.
-Here are some of them:
+Based on my own inner work, observations and courses I participated in, I discovered themes that blocked me and people I worked with from experiencing connection and belonging.

-Often, when we feel shame we have a tendency to hide our authentic self from others.
-This creates two layers of identity within us.
-Typically, we then communicate with others from the top layer, losing access to the deeper layer which, when tapped into, can allow genuine connection to emerge.
+When we feel shame, we hide our authentic self from people.
+This setup creates two layers of identity within us.
+We often times communicate from the surface layer, losing connection to the deeper layer within us, which holds the key to genuine connection.

-Lack of attunement
+Lack of Attunement

 Surprisingly, some of us might even be afraid of belonging.
 We might be so used to being different, to standing apart and feeling like we don’t belong, that to allow ourselves to experience belonging feels uncomfortable and awkward.
 We might even develop a strong resistance to closeness with another human being.

 Even though numerous blocks to love and belonging exist, it doesn’t mean that they are insurmountable.
 Once we learn to see clearly what our particular pattern is, it no longer has power over us.
 From here we can learn to experience more belonging than ever before.

-Simply Psychology http://www.simplypsychology.org/maslow.html
+- Simply Psychology https://www.simplypsychology.org/maslow.html

-Thomas Huble. http://www.thomashuebl.com/en/
+- Thomas Huble. https://www.thomashuebl.com/en/